 Trash the Wipes - Not the Pipes?

-Sometimes we forget the toilet is not a trash can.
+Sometimes we need to remember the toilet is not a trash can.
 All wipes, paper towels, and disposable cleaning products belong in the trash.
 Disposable does not always mean flushable.
 Flushing wipes and paper towels can cause blockages in the sewer system.
-What else besides wipes should you not flush down the toilet to prevent clogging the sewer pipes?
+What other wipes should you not flush down the toilet to prevent clogging the sewer pipes?

 - Kitty litter